The Black Dahlia (film): Plot

-Bucky starts putting the pieces together and remembers props in another movie matched the set in Elizabeth's pornographic film.
+Bucky starts putting the pieces together and remembers props in another movie, The Man Who Laughs, matched the set in Elizabeth's pornographic film.
 The end credits thanked Emmett Linscott, Madeleine's father, and Bucky digs deeper into a story Madeleine told about him using old film sets to build cheap firetrap housing.
 In an empty house below the Hollywoodland sign built by Emmett, Bucky recognizes the set that was used in Elizabeth's film.
 He finds evidence in a barn on the property that Elizabeth was killed and butchered there, as well as a drawing of a man with a Glasgow smile.
 The drawing matches the painting in Madeleine's home and the gruesome smile carved into Elizabeth's face.

 Bucky confronts Madeleine and her father in their home and Madeleine's mother, Ramona, reveals that she killed Elizabeth.
 She confesses that Madeleine was not fathered by Emmett but rather by his best friend, Georgie.
 She says Georgie became infatuated while watching Elizabeth film the pornography.
 Ramona was disturbed by the idea of George having sex with someone who looked so much like his own daughter, and lured Elizabeth to the house and killed her.
 Before Bucky can decide what to do, Ramona shoots herself.

 A few days later, remembering something Lee said during the investigation, Bucky visits Madeleine's sister Martha with some questions.
 He learns that Lee knew about Madeleine and Elizabeth, and blackmailed Madeleine's father to keep it secret.
 Bucky finds Madeleine at a seedy motel, and she admits to being the one who slit Lee's throat.
 Although she insists that Bucky wants to have sex with her rather than kill her, he tells her she is wrong and shoots her dead.
-Bucky goes to Kay's house and she invites him in and closes the door.
+Bucky goes to Kay's house; she invites him in and closes the door.